jimhigson/oboe.js-dissertation/main/main.md

 language.
 For the graduate tackling JSON parsing the task is simpler still, being expressible as fifteen context free grammars.

-Whereas XML's markup can be traced to document formats, JSON's lineage is in a programming language.
-From these roots it isn't surprising that JSON maps more directly to the metamodel that most programmers think in.
+Whereas XML markup can be traced to document formats, JSON's lineage is in a programming language.
+From these roots it isn't surprising that JSON maps more directly to the metamodels that most programmers think in.
 XML parsers produce Elements, Text, Attributes, ProcessingInstruction which require extra translation before they are convenient to use inside a programming language.
 Because JSON already closely resembles how a